magento/devdocs/guides/v2.1/cloud/howtos/custom-theme.md

 To install a theme manually:

 1. Copy the theme's code under `<Magento root dir>/app/design/frontend` for a storefront theme or `<Magento root dir>/app/design/adminhtml` for an Admin theme.
-Make sure the top-level directory is `<VendorName>`; otherwise, the theme won't install properly.
+Verify the top-level directory is `<VendorName>`; otherwise, the theme will not install properly.

     For example: